 Most weddings in New Mexico fall in the mid-$20,000 range, though that number can shift depending on guest count, venue type, and what is included.

 Catering alone usually ranges from $75 to $150 per person, which is often the biggest factor.
-Choosing a venue that already includes rentals or coordination can make a noticeable difference in your overall spend.
+Choosing an all-inclusive venue that already includes rentals or coordination can make a noticeable difference in your overall spend.

 Can you get married the same day in New Mexico?